ThatCoolCoder/foss-rcas/README.md

     - Make content creation docs more friendly to non-programmers
     - If we make exotic stuff like quadcopters, create documentation on that
 - Misc bugs/problems
+    - GODOT BUG: it appears that [Exported] nodes aren't assigned if the exported is a child of a Window that starts out invisible.
     - make slow motion only affect aircraft, not cameras.
         - would be easy if time_scale was inherited like pause_mode
             - this was proposed but the engine developers decided against it